 If you've been to a local coffee shop in Orlando, you've probably already enjoyed Lineage Coffee.
 Lineage Coffee is brewed at various Central Florida locations including Duo 58 in Oviedo, New General in Winter Park, Cozee Cafe in Lake Mary, and Lineage's own coffee shop inside East End Market in the Audubon Park Garden District.
 They roast a variety of single origin coffee beans which rotate from time to time; presently from Ethiopia, Guatemala and Kenya, and roasting takes place at their East End Market location.

-Charlene Blanchard & Adam W. Kelley are not only the owners and roasters at Coterie Coffee Co, they’re also engaged.
-They are small batch local roasters whose coffee is available via online ordering or monthly pop-ups around Orlando.
-Some of their pop-ups include Casa Feliz in Winter Park, Horizons Vintage in Ivanhoe Village, and West Elm.
+Charlene Blanchard & Adam W. Kelley are not only the owners and roasters at Coterie Coffee Co, they're also engaged.
+They are small batch local roasters whose coffee is available via online ordering or occasional pop-ups around Orlando.
+Some of their past pop-ups include Casa Feliz in Winter Park, Horizons Vintage in Ivanhoe Village, and West Elm.

 Coterie roasts single origin coffee, whose origins are rotated on a weekly basis.
 Recently they've focused on sourcing beans produced by female coffee farmers, and currently are roasting coffee beans with origins coming from El Salvador and Honduras.